polarityio/sharepoint/README.md

 The Directory (tenant) id to authenticate inside of.

+### Azure AD App Public Key Thumbprint

+Your Azure AD Registered App's Public Key Thumbprint for certificate-based authentication.
+This value can be found in the Azure portal under "Certificates & secrets" after uploading your certificate.

-### Private Key File Path
+### Azure AD App Private Key Content

-The Polarity Server file path to the private key file to use for authentication.
-Relative paths should start with "./" and are relative to this integration's directory.
+Your Azure AD Registered App's Private Key Content.
 The private key must be encoded in the PEM format using the PKCS8 container.

-Defaults to "./certs/private.key".

-You must restart the integration after making changes to this option.
+Paste the entire content of your private key file including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` markers.

 ### Private Key Passphrase

 The passphrase for the private key.
 Leave blank if the private key does not have a passphrase.

-### Public Key File Path

-The Polarity Server file path to the public key file that corresponds to the private key used for authentication.
-Relative paths should start with "./" and are relative to this integration's directory.
-The public key must be encoded in the PEM format using the PKCS8 container.

-Defaults to "./certs/public.crt".

-You must restart the integration after making changes to this option.

 ### Subsite Search Path